XavierJCallait/BCryptic/docs/JOURNAL.md

 ### Entry 01/10/2025
 Adding tests to repo to ensure logic repeatedly does what I want it to do.
 Using Google Tests as it contains mocking, offers many different macros, and has all of the features I need pretty much built in.
 It was easy to include it in the CMakeLists file, so really can't complain.
 I do have a lot of other things to complain about...

+### Entry 08/10/2025
+It's been a few days since my last entry, but I had to take a few days to recover after touching grass.
+My main focus now is working on the actual UI for the page with all of the passwords.
+Got inspiration from Keepass, but the issue is making the code simple and not have 20000 things in one class.
+Thankfully C++ is OOP-based so that should simplify things...

 ## Challenges

 ### Environment Setup